 Basic Properties

 Most characterizations of the exponential distribution (and its generalizations) in the classical setting are based on the equivalence of the time-shifted distribution with the original distribution, in some sense.
 In the semigroup setting (and particularly in the positive semigroup setting), there are natural generalizations of these concepts.
 Once again we start with measurable space \((S, \ms S)\) and a measurable semigroup \((S, \cdot)\) as discussed in Section 1.
 The relation \(\rta\) associated with \((S, \cdot)\) is given by \(x \rta y\) if and only if \(y \in x S\).
-So if \(X\) is a random variable with values in \(S\) then the reliability function \(F\) of \(X\) for \((S, \rta)\) is given by \[F(x) = \P(x \rta X) = \P(X \in x S), \quad x \in S\] We assume that \(X\) is supported by \((S, \cdot)\) so that \(F(x) \gt 0\) for \(x \in S\).
+So if \(X\) is a random variable in \(S\) then the reliability function \(F\) of \(X\) for the graph \((S, \rta)\) is given by \[F(x) = \P(x \rta X) = \P(X \in x S), \quad x \in S\] We assume that \(X\) is supported by \((S, \cdot)\) so that \(F(x) \gt 0\) for \(x \in S\).

 Suppose that \(X\) is a random variable in \(S\) with reliability function \(F\) for \((S, \rta)\).